Leave your contact details and Get 3 Live Classes for Free

 High school students consider the SAT to be a crucial checkpoint for their path toward college enrollment.
 The 400 to 1600 point scoring scale of the SAT produces varied effects on student placement in percentiles and their future college admission and scholarship chances when a student scores 1390.

-What is the Percentile for a 1390 SAT Score?
+What Is the Percentile for a 1390 SAT Score?

+The 1390 SAT percentile places students around the 93rd percentile among test-takers.
 Students who score 1390 on the SAT demonstrate strong academic performance according to common perception.

 Statistical data from College Board as of 2024-2025 shows that students who earn a 1390 on the SAT will be in the top 93% of all test-takers.
 Out of all SAT test-takers only 7% manage to score better than 1390 points.